sohelaman/dockerized/README.md

-# Dockerized
+# dockerized

 Get dockerized.

 ## What's this?
 This is essentially a development stack similar to LAMP/MAMP/WAMP, except, it takes a different approach than the traditional software installers.
 It is built using Docker and Linux images.
+It consists of essential components of PHP development stack rather than including a whole bunch of tools and packages that are not very frequently used.

 ## What's included?
 A stack of applications put together solely to ease PHP based web development.